jvalderrama/suse-challenge-1/README.md

 # suse-challenge-1
 Suse Challenge One for Madrid

-#Explanation for Debug and how was solve the problem
+#Explanation for the problem (Debug and how it was solve)